The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 • psychologist;

-Therefore, despite the fact that the term "VTEC" is still used very widely, in fact, it is about the ITU.
-To pass the commission, you must contact the local ITU Bureau on your own initiative or (usually just like that) in the direction of:
+Therefore, despite the fact that the term “VTEK” is still used very widely, in fact we are talking about ITU.
+To pass the commission, you must contact the local ITU Bureau on your own initiative or (usually this way) in the direction of:

 Along with the application for the commission, the patient also submits his passport and medical documents: